 ACTION WITHOUT A MEETING

 Any action required or permitted to be taken by the Board or any committee thereof may be taken without a meeting if all members of the Board or the committee consent in writing to the adoption of a resolution authorizing the action.
 The consent may be sent by electronic mail as long as the consent sets forth, or is submitted with, information from which it can reasonably be determined that the transmission was authorized by the director.
-Tire resolution and the written consents thereto by the members of the Board or committee shall be filed with the minutes of the proceedings of the Board or committee
+The resolution and the written consents thereto by the members of the Board or committee shall be filed with the minutes of the proceedings of the Board or committee

 PRESENCE AT THE MEETING BY TELEPHONE.